frankforp/netMonPi/README.md

-# netMon
+# netMonPi
-scripts to run a simple network monitor using Linux and Python
+scripts to run a simple network monitor using Raspberry Pi and Python